JoseRoca/AfxNova/docs/Graphics /GdiPlus Classes/CGpGraphics Classes.md

    BYVAL srcUnit AS GpUnit) AS GpStatus
-FUNCTION DrawImage (BYVAL pImage AS CGpImage PTR, BYVAL x AS INT_, BYVAL y AS INT_, BYVAL srcx AS INT_, _ BYVAL srcy AS INT_, BYVAL nWidth AS INT_, BYVAL nHeight AS INT_, BYVAL srcUnit AS GpUnit) AS GpStatus FUNCTION DrawImage (BYVAL pImage AS CGpImage PTR, BYVAL destRect AS GpRectF PTR, _ BYVAL sourceRect AS GpRectF PTR, BYVAL srcUnit AS GpUnit, _ BYVAL pImageAttributes AS CGpImageAttributes PTR = NULL) AS GpStatus
+FUNCTION DrawImage (BYVAL pImage AS CGpImage PTR, BYVAL x AS INT_, BYVAL y AS INT_, BYVAL srcx AS INT_, _ BYVAL srcy AS INT_, BYVAL nWidth AS INT_, BYVAL nHeight AS INT_, BYVAL srcUnit AS GpUnit) AS GpStatus FUNCTION DrawImage (BYVAL pImage AS CGpImage PTR, BYVAL x AS SINGLE, BYVAL y AS SINGLE, _ BYVAL srcrect AS GpRectF PTR, BYVAL srcUnit AS GpUnit) AS GpStatus FUNCTION DrawImage (BYVAL pImage AS CGpImage PTR, BYVAL x AS INT_, BYVAL y AS INT_, _ BYVAL srcrect AS GpRect PTR, BYVAL srcUnit AS GpUnit) AS GpStatus FUNCTION DrawImage (BYVAL pImage AS CGpImage PTR, BYVAL destRect AS GpRectF PTR, _ BYVAL sourceRect AS GpRectF PTR, BYVAL srcUnit AS GpUnit, _ BYVAL pImageAttributes AS CGpImageAttributes PTR = NULL) AS GpStatus